The search for non-symmetric ribbon knots: Introduction and outline of results

 \subsection{Knot tabulation and unknown values in the table of knots}

 The tabulation of prime knots to 16 crossings was completed 20 years ago \cite{HosteThistlethwaiteWeeks}.
 A systematic list of unknown values for knot invariants was initiated in 2005 by Jae Choon Cha and Charles Livingston \cite{ChaLivingstonUnknown}.
-Input for ribbon knots came in 2006 from Jenelle McAtee, Alexander Stoimenov and the author, and for prime knots with 11 and 12 crossings 18 cases remained open.
-In 2008 Chris Herald, Paul Kirk and Charles Livingston ruled out 16 of these and showed that 12a990 is smoothly slice \cite{HeraldKirkLivingston}.
-As the only prime knot with unknown topological slice status with $\le$ 12 crossings the knot 12a631 remained.
+Input for ribbon knots came in 2006 from Jenelle McAtee, Alexander Stoimenov and the author and for prime knots with 11 and 12 crossings 19 cases remained open.
+In 2008 Chris Herald, Paul Kirk and Charles Livingston ruled out 16 of these and showed that 12a990 is smoothly slice \cite{HeraldKirkLivingston}; the two cases not yet settled were 11n34 and 12a631.